 - Don’t cut your apple slices too thin or else they get mushy and you’ll have applesauce instead of baked apples.

 - Stir the apples after they’ve cooked for 15 minutes, this helps to move the moisture around (otherwise the apples on top tend to dry out and the apples on the bottom stay moist).

 - Tart apples are drier, so keep in mind that your baked apples won’t have as much liquid in the bottom of the pan as they would if using sweeter varieties.

 - You may want to add more sugar.
 This will all depend on how tart or sweet your apples are and your personal preference.

 - 5 medium apples

-- 2 tbsp coconut oil (or vegan butter)
+- 2 tbsp coconut oil or substitute

 - 1 tbsp fresh lemon juice